yczeng/swagbots/README.md

 # swagBots
-Late May 2017, I figured out that theSkimm's referral system doesn't actually check that subscribed emails are real, so I wrote a bot to increase my referral count and get free swag.

-I scraped a list of the most common baby names and appended @gmail.com to create subscriber email addresses.
-Then I simulated mouse clicks and keyboard strokes to navigate the browser.
+Late May 2017, I figured out that theSkimm's referral system doesn't actually check that subscribed emails are real, so I wrote a bot to get free swag by scraping a list of the most common baby names, appending @gmail.com to create subscriber email addresses, and simulating mouse clicks & keyboard strokes.
+I also tried this for Finimize and theHustle, but only received swag from theskimm.

-After I maxed out the prize pool for theSkimm's referral system, I wrote bots for similar newsletters Finimize and theHustle.
+This is pretty unethical and I mostly did this to see if these sites would would recognize that (such an obvious) bot was doing this.
+Feel free to browse code but for fucks sake, don't try it on theskimm because they will actually send you swag.

 # How to Use:
 I used [PyUserInput](https://github.com/SavinaRoja/PyUserInput) by SavinRoja, licensed by GPL-3.0, to simulate mouse clicks and keyboard strokes.